Silva-NK/Tullier-Blog-CLI-Project/README.md

 ## Introduction

-Tullier BLOG CLI is a blog manager that seeks to easily run and manage a small scale blog where memeber of Tullier can share thoughts, ideas and other important message and information.
-It manages users, posts and categories directly from the command line terminal, no need for a browser or web-server and perfect for small-scale, limited resource use.
+Tullier BLOG CLI is a blog manager that seeks to easily run and manage a small scale blog where members of the Tullier staff can share thoughts, ideas and other important messages and information.
+It manages users, posts and categories directly from the command line terminal with no need for a browser or web-server and perfect for small-scale, limited-resource use.

 It utilises SQLITE database and a OOP-based design to ensure a simple, clean and fast way to manage internal blog content.